kstenio/libssa/README.md

 useful, but *WITHOUT ANY WARRANTY*; without even the implied warranty of *MERCHANTABILITY* or *FITNESS FOR A PARTICULAR PURPOSE*.
 See the GNU Affero General Public License version 3 attached for more details.

+## Historical background

+The **LIBSsa 1** was a software created in the middle of 2017 for my personal use in a LIBS class during my doctorate.
+Eventually, many colleagues from the _Optics and Photonics Laboratory_ at **Embrapa Instrumentation** (Sao Carlos, SP, Brazil) enjoyed the application, and I continued developing it until late 2019.

+Eventually, the _LIBSsa_ software became an important part of my doctorate/thesis, so I've decided to restructure it into a new - _better_ - version.
+So, in the middle of 2020, the development of the **LIBSsa 2** started.

 ---